-The Five Rivers Fountain of Lights is created by five water jets housed in concrete towers and a powerful center geyser.
+The Five Rivers Fountain of Lights is created by five water jets housed in concrete towers, and a powerful center geyser with rosette features.
 The towers straddle the confluence of the Great Miami and Mad rivers just east of the Riverside Bridge and shoot 2,500 gallons of water per minute toward the center of the river.
 The central geyser rises from the jets to a majestic 200 feet in the air.
 Covering 395,000 square feet across an 800-foot diameter, the Five Rivers Fountain of Lights is one of the largest fountains in the world.

 RiverScape expands to the surrounding streets for large-scale community festivals such as the Celtic Fest and the city of Dayton’s Lights in Flight.Streets fill with stages for music and entertainers, as well as vendors featuring cultural displays, food trucks and merchandise.
 A festival-goer’s delight!

 RiverScape is a beautiful garden that includes hanging baskets, life-size flower pots and beds overflowing with annuals, perennials and tropical plants.
 Many of the plants are labeled with botanical and common names so that you can be inspired for your own home garden.
 Urban dwellers with small space have specific landscaping requirements and limitations.Get inspiration and guidance from the plantings at RiverScape and across the pedestrian bridge at Deeds Point.